mwweinberg/mwweinberg.github.io/_posts/2020-11-10-live-oshwa-certification-map.md

      feature: oshwa_api_map.png

 ---
+**Update 2/11/24:** *The original version of this map didn't fully work because the OSHWA api paginates the results it provides.
+The original version did not take that into account, so only displayed the first 100 certifications.
+The newly updated version downloads all of the entries before creating the map, so it is actually complete.
+It also includes a count of the total entries and number of countries with certifications in the header.
+The new code still more or less works the same way, although there is now an initial step to loop through the api until everything is downloaded.
+You can find the updated version in the repo referenced below.
+Also, the API key expires every 100 days, so if you are reading this more than 100 days from 2/11/24 and the map is not loading, that may be the problem.
+There are instructions for getting your own API key in the repo.*

 With the [recent release](/blog/2020/10/23/oshwa-cert-api/) of the live [OSHWA Open Source Hardware Certification API](https://certificationapi.oshwa.org/documentation), I wanted to build a map that tracked the live distribution of certified open source hardware across the globe.
 You can see the map [here](/oshwa_certification_map/).
 You can see the code [here](https://github.com/mwweinberg/oshwa_cert_map).
 This post explains how it all works.